 At the highest level, an App Engine application is made up of one or more services, which can be configured to use different runtimes and to operate with different performance settings.
-Services let developers factor large applications into logical components that can share App Engine features, such as Memcache, and communicate in a secure fashion.
+Services let developers factor large applications into logical components that can share App Engine features and communicate in a secure fashion.

 An app that handles customer requests might include separate services to handle other tasks, such as:

 - Backend processing such as billing pipelines and data analysis